Our faculty had a great year!

 - Book Review: Time, Domesticity and Print Culture in Nineteenth-Century Britain by Maria Damkjaer.
 Review 19 (2018).

 - Invited Lecture: “Victorians Unbound!
 Teaching Serial Fiction in Nineteenth-Century Magazines,” University of St. Thomas in St. Paul, Minnesota (2018).

-Ms. April Myrick, Lecturer, received the 2019 Excellence in Online Teaching Award (SDSU).
+Ms. April Myrick, a Lecturer, received the 2019 Excellence in Online Teaching Award (SDSU).
 Congrats to her for receiving this significant honor!

-Ms. Katie O’Leary, Instructor, was a student-nominated finalist for the 2018-19 Honors College Teacher of the Year and was recognized for her teaching excellence at the 2019 Honors Convocation.
+Ms. Katie O’Leary, an Instructor, was a student-nominated finalist for the 2018-19 Honors College Teacher of the Year and was recognized for her teaching excellence at the 2019 Honors Convocation.
 Congrats to her!

 Dr. Sharon Smith, Associate Professor, played a leadership role in developing an online M.A. degree in English, slated for a soft launch in Fall 2019.
 In addition, she serves as Co-President of the Midwestern American Society for Eighteenth-Century Studies and served as the co-organizer for the Conference of the Midwestern American Society for Eighteenth-Century Studies (Sioux Falls, SD) in October 2018.
 She also completed the following scholarly activities:

 - Essay: “The Pleasures of Satire in the Fables of Anne Finch,” in British Women Satirists in the Long Eighteenth Century, edited by Amanda L. Hiner and Elizabeth Tasker Davis (Proposal accepted; forthcoming).